rtshkmr/tp/docs/UserGuide.md

 ### **Viewing country note**

-Below is a screenshot of what happenss when you enter the command: `country note view c/SG` to view Singapore notes,
+Below is a screenshot of what happens when you enter the command: `country note view c/SG` to view Singapore notes,

 <img src="images/country_note_view_ss.png" alt="Viewing country note" width="800" height="600">